 Our End-to-End Process: Frequently Asked Questions (FAQs)

 At United Diagnostic Services, we understand that your health is your most valuable asset.
 That’s why our approach revolves around providing comprehensive, patient-centered care that prioritizes your well-being above all else.

 How do I get started with the screening program?

 To get started, schedule a Zoom meeting with UDS for an overview and discuss the program details.

 How will the department's members be informed about the screening?

-An initial teaser email will be sent to gauge interest.
-Following this, an official screening announcement will be sent to all members about eight weeks prior to the screening.
-Members can then start scheduling appointments online.
+An initial teaser email will be sent to gauge interest, followed by an official screening announcement sent to all members about eight weeks prior to the screening.
+Members can then schedule appointments online.

 Will there be any educational presentations about the screening?

 Yes, the diagnostic service provider can provide educational presentations for department members either in-person or via Zoom.

 Who will handle the scheduling of individuals for the screening event once it is announced?